zopefoundation/z3c.form/src/z3c/form/converter.txt

   >>> conv.toFieldValue('3.4')
   Traceback (most recent call last):
   ...
-  ValueError: invalid literal for int(): 3.4
+  InvalidIntLiteral: invalid literal for int(): 3.4

 Also, the conversion to the field value also validates the data; in this case negative values are not allowed: